cheatingthemichal/USCOVID-Mobility-Predictability/README.md

 Michal Hajlasz and Sen Pei

-The Google COVID-19 Community Mobility Reports data, a dataframe containing our analysis' features, and an rds file containing data related to the geographical centroids of counties used in the GAM, are in the data/raw_data directory.
+The Google COVID-19 Community Mobility Reports data, a dataframe containing our analysis' features, and an rds file containing data related to the geographical centroids of counties used in our GAM, are in the data/raw_data directory.

 Pickle files used to create some figures are in the data/intermediate_data directory.